ta0kira/zeolite/README.md

 See
 [`builtin.0rp`](https://github.com/ta0kira/zeolite/blob/master/base/builtin.0rp)
 for more details about builtin types.
+(For your locally-installed version, which might differ, see `$(zeolite --get-path)/base/builtin.0rp`.)

 Builtin `concrete` types: